Deliciously Organic

 During this stage of life, the ovaries are “handing the baton” back to the adrenals.
 Moving forward, it’s the job of the adrenals to produce the necessary hormones that the ovaries used to make.
 When the adrenals are out of balance (very common these days!), then all sorts of negative symptoms can pop up.

-Common Negative Symptoms of Menopause:
+Common Negative Symptoms of Menopause or Perimenopause:

 Hot flashes